Dandd6541/Cars/README.md

 Best-Cars

-This is a two player game consisting of Yellow and Red, with Yellow acting as the home player.
-The way the game works is that each player switches off inserting a coin and the first player to Connect-4, in any direction, WINS.
-Once the game ends, the board will reset once the user clicks, "Play Again".
+This is a blog about Toyota's and not only Toyota's, the best Toyota's.
+This forum will give you basic information about the Top Rated Toyota's from the yer 1995-2023.
+Feel free to browse through the forum and leave a review on your favorite Make,Model and Year.

 <img src = "https://i.imgur.com/aEOnCsy.png)">
 <img src = "https://i.imgur.com/6dRtP3l.png)">